Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 Be careful, though; the pod might be hot!

-You’ll also be able to just press the button on the machine again without removing the pod from the machine at all.
+You'll also be able to simply press the button on the machine again without removing the pod from it at all.

-This will save some time and is best used when you were already planning on using the pod twice straight away.
+This will save time and is best used when you are already planning to use the pod twice in a row.

-But don’t worry if you don’t feel like using your pod twice like this.
+However, don't worry if you don't feel like using your pod twice in this way.
 There are other options, like refilling, recycling, and using a reusable pod.
-Let’s begin!

 What does it look like if you use the same Nespresso pod twice?

-You’re curious how the coffee will look like when you use the pod twice, right?
+You're curious how the coffee will look when you use the pod twice, right?

-Well, don’t worry!
-I’ve tested it for you so you can clearly see the difference between both cups of coffee:
+I've tested it for you so you can clearly see the difference between the two cups of coffee:

 Reusing the coffee pod of Nespresso to get a second cup of coffee

-As you can see, the left one (which is the coffee made while using the coffee pod for the first time) looks a lot darker in color.
+As you can see, the left one (which is the coffee made using the coffee pod for the first time) appears significantly darker in color.

 In the right photo, you can see the coffee pod that has been through the machine a second time.